Anthony Eden: Legacy

-Recent biographies put more emphasis on Eden's achievements in foreign policy and perceive him to have held deep convictions regarding world peace and security as well as a strong social conscience.
+Recent biographies put more emphasis on Eden's achievements in foreign policy and perceive him to have held deep convictions regarding world peace and security, as well as a strong social conscience.
 Rhodes James applied to Eden Churchill's famous verdict on Lord Curzon (in Great Contemporaries): "The morning had been golden; the noontime was bronze; and the evening lead.
 But all was solid, and each was polished until it shone after its fashion".

-Both Eden Court, Leamington Spa, built in 1960, and Sir Anthony Eden Way, Warwick, built in the 2000s, are named in his honour.
+Both Eden Court, Leamington Spa, built in 1960, and Sir Anthony Eden Way, Warwick, built in the 2000s, as well as the Eden Arms Hotel in Eden's hometown of Rushyford, are named in his honour.

 Cultural depictions

 Archives

 Personal and political papers of Anthony Eden and papers of the Eden family can be found at the Cadbury Research Library, University of Birmingham in the Avon Papers collection.
 A collection of letters and other papers relating to Anthony Eden can also be found at the Cadbury Research Library, University of Birmingham.